SEO Beginners Guide: Google Ranking Factors (Updated)15 min read

 Click-Through Rate (CTR)

-For example, the click-through rate shows how many search users clicked on a page’s URL compared to how many times it was shown on search.
-A higher click-through rate shows Google that the page may be answering users’ search queries, which are helpful for page ranking.
+Google uses CTR to help define quality and relevance.
+CTR measures how many users clicked on a page’s URL compared to how many times it was shown in the search results.
+A higher CTA tells Google your page is answering users’ search queries, which increases the chance your page will rank higher.

-Time on Site
+Time On Site (Dwell Time)

 H1 & H2 Tags